zachwlewis/fire-emblem-warriors-hero-guide/_posts/2018-01-07-chapter-7-sakura-takumi-anna.md

 | Res  |    66 |
 {: .table .table-sm .stats}

 My goodness, that Skill.
 If you couldn’t tell just by looking at it, Takumi has by far the highest Skill in the game, making his crits and warrior specials extremely potent.
-In general, he is a character of extremes: his Skill, Strength, Luck, and Speed are all very high, but his Defense and Resistance are poor, and his Magic is the lowest in the game at 4.
+In general, he is a character of extremes: his Skill, Strength, Luck, and Speed are all very high, but his Defense and Resistance are poor, and his Magic is the second lowest in the game at 4.
 Despite having a lower flat attacking stat than his sister, Takumi is by far the most offense-oriented archer.

 #### Staff